soggybag/simple-journal/README.md

 - Add notifications
   - Reminder to add events at the beginning of the day
   - Reminder at the end of the day
+- ~~Should automatically navigate to the new entry after clicking new entry~~
+  - Prevents confusion as users wonder if a new entry was created.
 - ~~Post to Github Pages~~
 - ~~Adding an entry should grab the Items with status `>`~~
 - ~~New Entry button functional~~